autowarefoundation/autoware_tools/control_data_collecting_tool/README.md

       Generate trajectories along the road.
 This is particularly useful when drawing long straight paths along the road.

+      In this course, data collection is conducted only on long straight trajectories, while constant velocity, `velocity_on_curve`, is maintained when driving on sections that include curves.

+      The minimum length of these long straight trajectories can be specified using the parameter `minimum_length_of_straight_line` (These two parameters `velocity_on_curve` and `minimum_length_of_straight_line` can be configured in `./config/course_param/along_road_param.yaml`).

       <img src="resource/along_road.png" width="540">

 ## How to Use